 Bhaktapur, is the way the entire Kathmandu Valley would have looked like during the medieval periods.
 The city is celebrated for its glorious architecture; high temples built in pagoda style – which is believed to be the stairway to the heaven, fine clay pottery, and massive royal courtyards whose existence date back to the 12th century, where devotees, still, celebrate their pre-historic festivals by equal amount of gusto and passion.
 Most of the women would be seen in their traditional, Newari, attire.

 Just 5km away from Kathmandu, Patan became a melting pot of two influential religions, Hinduism, and Buddhism.
-The pious Krishna (Hindu) temple, which rests in the middle of the town; into the very own town, whose entire city’s architecture was dedicated to the philosophy of the Buddhist Dharma-Chakra.
+The pious Krishna (Hindu) temple rests in the middle of the town whose entire city’s architecture was dedicated to the philosophy of the Buddhist Dharma-Chakra.
 Patan is also known as Lalitpur, “City of Beauty”, and its unique Durbar Squares, temples, alleys, cuisine, hospitality and religious tolerance justify the pre-historic status of the city.
-55 major temples, 136 Buddhist monasteries, fine metal works, and countless festivals.
+Patan has 55 major temples, 136 Buddhist monasteries, fine metal works, and countless festivals.
 Another must do city when in Nepal

 CHITWAN NATIONAL PARK

-The birthplace of Buddha, one of the world’s most important spiritual sites and this town attracts Buddhist from around the world.
+The birthplace of Buddha.
+One of the world’s most important spiritual sites, this town attracts Buddhist from around the world.
 Mayadevi Temple (build 2200 years ago) is the most sacred site in the Lumbini Garden where archaeologists have identified the exact spot where Lord Buddha was born.
 The birth took place in the beautiful Sal grove, which is now the focal point of the Lumbini Garden.

 Also called the adventure and leisure capital of Nepal.
 It is the gateway for treks to the Annapurna region.
-The area is picture perfect the greenery surrounding Pokhara and a spectacular panoramic view of the high Himalayan peaks of the Annapurna Massif that reflect in the lake.
+The area is picture perfect.
+The greenery surrounding Pokhara and the spectacular panoramic view of the high Himalayan peaks of the Annapurna Massif reflect in the lake.
 Pokhara will overwhelm you with its natural beauty providing you great photo ops.
-Walk along the shores of Colourful wooden boats add colour and paragliders come floating down from above.
-Flying and rowing over the lake is probably going to be one of the highlights of your travel experience in Nepal. a short drive to Sarangkot for the magnificent views and astounding sunsets, sunrise, and of the whole city beneath.
+Walk along the shores with colourful wooden boats that add colour and paragliders come floating down from above.
+Flying and rowing over the lake is probably going to be one of the highlights of your travel experience in Nepal.
+Take a short drive to Sarangkot for the magnificent views and astounding sunsets, sunrise, and of the whole city beneath.

 Halfway between Kathmandu and Pokhara lies the hilltop settlement of Bandipur, a Newar town with its age-old flavour still intact.
 A town that has hardly changed.
-Well preserved Bandipur today it offers a unique experience: rich hill culture, mountain views, temples, shrines, sacred caves and
+Well preserved Bandipur today offers a unique experience: rich hill culture, mountain views, temples, shrines and sacred caves.

 Gorkha is the foundation of Nepal.
 It is the home to the bravest-of-the-brave troops in the world, Gurkha.
-Gorkha is mostly populated by the Gurung tribesmen, who have earned enough praise in the both World Wars, including Victoria Cross.
+Gorkha is mostly populated by the Gurung tribesmen, who have earned lots of praise in both World Wars, including the Victoria Cross.
 However, despite their fierce attitude in the battlefield, they are friendly people with a tradition of genuine hospitality.
-The Gorkha Durbar (Palace), which is built on the hilltop above the market below, is the finest example of architectural and war-strategy of the past.
-From the palace, one can see the 360-degree view of the Gorkha village, which makes the palace as a vantage point, for now, but it was a strategy to protect the royal families from the invading armies, in the past.
+The Gorkha Durbar (Palace), which is built on the hilltop above the market below, is the finest example of architecture and war-strategy of the past.
+From the palace, one can see the 360-degree view of the Gorkha village, which makes the palace a vantage point, for now, but it was a strategy to protect the royal families from the invading armies, in the past.

 BARDIYA NATIONAL PARK

-is an untouched and unexplored region the Far West has an abundance of natural attractions, such as the Suklaphanta National Park, which has the largest herd of Swamp Deer in Asia, forests and lakes at Khaptad National park.
+is an untouched and unexplored region.
+The Far West has an abundance of natural attractions, such as the Suklaphanta National Park, which has the largest herd of Swamp Deer in Asia.
 The region includes the flatland (The Terai), middle hills, and high mountains, with highest point at 7,132 meters.
 Suklhaphanta Wildlife Reserve is just 10km from the town of Mahendra Nagar.
 The park used to be a popular hunting place for the Nepalese royalty before it was made a protected area.
 The terrain is like Bardiya National Park and the reserve has tigers, rhinos, crocodiles, wild elephants and Nepal’s largest population of swamp deer (currently numbering around 2,000) as well as large numbers of migratory birds.
-We crossed into India from here via the town of Mahendra Nagar just a few km away from the border with India
+We crossed into India from here via the town of Mahendra Nagar just a few km away from the border.

-Nepal’s climate, influenced by elevation as well as by its location, it ranges from Sub Tropical monsoon weather to warm temperate climate in the lower mountains and too cold in the higher mountain parts
+Nepal’s climate, influenced by elevation as well as by its location, ranges from Sub Tropical monsoon weather to warm temperate climate in the lower mountains and to cold in the higher mountain parts

 CHITWAN NATIONAL PARK